top of page

 Care Giver Edit.png

 Managing your daily activities at home (such as getting in and out of bed, navigating your bathroom, and acquiring a daily routine) with a disabling condition can be daunting - for both the patient and their caregivers.
-Your Occupational Therapist is experienced in handling people with physical impairments, and can provide training for family and caregivers to ensure optimal safety, efficiency and quality of life at home.
+Your Occupational Therapist is experienced in handling people with physical impairments, and can provide training for family and caregivers to ensure they feel adequately equipped to allow the client to feel safe and supported.

 Home Visits